Before getting into the necessary preparations just prior to the annual meeting, it is important to briefly cover some fundamentals.

 ANNUAL MEETING TYPES

 There are generally three types of meetings a company could choose to hold: in-person, virtual or a hybrid of the two.
 Traditionally, annual shareholder meetings were always conducted in-person.
-With the advent of virtual meeting technology, even prior to the COVID-19 pandemic, increasingly companies have been moving to virtual shareholder meetings, or in some cases, a hybrid meeting that combines an in-person meeting with a virtual meeting to allow for greater shareholder participation.
+With the advent of virtual meeting technology, increasingly companies have been moving to virtual shareholder meetings, or in some cases, a hybrid meeting that combines an in-person meeting with a virtual meeting to allow for greater shareholder participation.

 Given the trends in technologies and shareholder preferences, some companies are reconsidering the form their annual meeting should take going forward.
 Some newer companies only know virtual meetings, never having held an in-person meeting.